Where to Stay in Somerset: The Complete Guide

 Hot tub at Wisteria Cottage, Somerset

-After Cheddar Gorge, a Mendip walk, a damp Exmoor afternoon or a day of nosing around market towns, the appeal of a hot tub becomes glaringly obvious.
+After Cheddar Gorge, a Mendip walk, an Exmoor afternoon or a day of nosing around market towns, the appeal of a hot tub becomes glaringly obvious.

 Hot tub stays work particularly well in the Mendips, South Somerset, the edges of Exmoor and the quieter pockets around Bath and North Somerset.
 In summer, they give the evening somewhere to go after dinner, when the glasses are still out and no one is ready to go in.
-By autumn, the pleasure turns earthier: cider, wet leaves, the odd luxury of being warm outdoors.
-In winter, it becomes pure theatre – steam rising into the dark, the weather recast as atmosphere.
+By autumn, the pleasure turns earthier, in the odd luxury of being warm outdoors.
+In winter, it becomes pure theatre, with the steam rising into the dark.

 Dog-Friendly Places to Stay in Somerset